KJLarson/100-days/_posts/2019-06-02-day-7-macbook-keyboard.md

 **Idea for Future:** I wonder if it would be possible to make the keys into actual buttons so that when a user clicks on one the text appears on the screen.
 I think JavaScript might be able to do it.

 **Thoughts:** This has been a pretty fun project.
-I'm pretty impressed with it so far.
+I'm pretty impressed with my work so far.

 **Links to work:** [Macbook Keyboard on CodePen](https://codepen.io/KariJL/pen/9718a65d448d524a55f12f073328b3a9)